Log in

 26 July 2021

-Action mapping is a phrase often heard in learning circles.
+There’s no doubting that action mapping in instructional design is a hot topic.
+It’s a phrase often heard in learning circles.
 But what is action mapping and how can it help your goals?
 Planning a digital learning solution at a high level is an essential part of the instructional design process.
 For most projects, here at Dynamic, we now invite clients to get involved in an online action mapping exercise as a prerequisite to storyboarding or scripting.

-People have their own analysis and planning method preferences but I find action mapping to be a great technique to ensure that a learning intervention has the desired impact.
+People have their own analysis and planning method preferences action mapping is a great technique to achieving the most impact with your learning intervention.

 Action mapping questions